Givs/Json-Server/README.md

 # 🚩Information
 Remember that using ngrok your URL is available just for 8 hours.
-After that you need to restart tha command **npm run tunnel**, and change the URL on **api/jsonServer** into Blog Post directory.
+After that, you need to restart that command **npm run tunnel**, and change the URL on **api/jsonServer** into Blog Post directory.